 CASA volunteer Jenny continues regular contact with Edgar and Great Aunt Mary.
 Jenny ensures that Edgar is doing well and also that Great Aunt Mary has everything she needs to help her be a caregiver to Edgar.
 Jenny continues this regular contact until the case closes after Great Aunt Mary officially adopts Edgar!

-Through detailed mining of case records and extensive research, Family Engagement volunteers identify and locate relatives and fictive kin that have become disconnected from children in care.
-By reengaging these family members, Family Engagement volunteers can position them as resources in a child’s life, building healthy connections where youth may otherwise have been isolated.
+Through detailed mining of case records and extensive research, Family Finding volunteers identify and locate relatives and fictive kin that have become disconnected from children in care.
+By reengaging these family members, Family Finding volunteers can position them as resources in a child’s life, building healthy connections where youth may otherwise have been isolated.

-If interested in becoming a Family Engagement volunteer (whether or not you’re currently a CASA volunteer), or getting the Family Engagement team involved on a current case you’re working on, contact Director of Program Innovation Catherine Jones via email to learn more.
+If interested in becoming a Family Finding volunteer (whether or not you’re currently a CASA volunteer), or getting the Family Finding team involved on a current case you’re working on, visit the Volunteer page of our website or contact Director of Program Innovation Catherine Jones via email to learn more.

 *Fictive kin is a term used to refer to individuals that are unrelated by either birth or marriage, but have an emotionally significant relationship with another individual that would take on the characteristics of a family relationship.